garrettmflynn/escode/README.md

 ### Components
 Pull code from the official repository of ESC using [components](./components/README.md).

+> **Note:** In the near future, we will switch to the registration of ES Components through NPM via standardized use of the `graphscript` and `escomponent` keywords.
+These existing components will be published and distributed into independent repositories.

 ### ESCode
-Inspect and edit .esc files (using code written with .esc) using [escode](./libraries/escode/README.md).
+Inspect and edit .esc files (using code written with .esc) with [escode](./libraries/escode/README.md).

 ## Draft Libraries
 - [visualscript](./libraries/drafts/visualscript/README.md): Visual programming made simple for escode.